jhuckaby/simplebot/README.md

 * VOTE - Cast your vote for an open poll.
 * TOPIC - Set the channel topic in special named columns, separated by a divider.
 * TWITTER - Follow people on twitter, or retweet someone's latest tweet.
-* RT - Retweet the last tweet of any Twitter username.
+* RT - Retweet the last tweet of any Twitter username or #hashtag.
-* FOLLOW - Start following a Twitter username in the current channel.
+* FOLLOW - Start following a Twitter username or #hashtag in the current channel.
-* UNFOLLOW - Stop following a Twitter username in the current channel.
+* UNFOLLOW - Stop following a Twitter username or #hashtag in the current channel.
-* FOLLOWING - List all users we are current following on Twitter.
+* FOLLOWING - List all users and/or #hashtags we are current following on Twitter.
 * WEATHER - Get current conditions for US zip code, 'city state' or 'city country'.
 * FORECAST - Set 5 day forecast for US zip code, 'city state' or 'city country'.
 * LOCATION - Set your default location and time zone for future queries.